ajmal017/stock_trend_finder/ideas.md

   - Have stocktwits notes appear in a discord

+* Spot parabolics.
+Look at properties of LEN, WDFC, etc.
 * Big volume - within 95% of 52 week high and 3X normal volume
 * yields report
 * 10% down